-CHESTNUT STREET TO HALLS CORNER SIDEWALK CONSTRUCTION
+CHESTNUT STREET TO HALLS CORNER SIDEWALK CONSTRUCTION AND INSTALLATION OF SIGNAGE AND SPEED FEEDBACK RADAR SIGNS ALONG CHESTNUT STREET

 On Chestnut Street, there is no sidewalk directly connected to the Halls Corner intersection.
 A sidewalk begins on the north side of Chestnut Street at 18 Chestnut Street and is in good condition.
-The feasibility of a five-foot-wide sidewalk will be explored from 18 Chestnut Street to the Halls Corner intersection (approximately 180 feet).
+The feasibility of a five-foot-wide sidewalk with granite curbing will be explored from 18 Chestnut Street to the Halls Corner intersection (approximately 180 feet).
 This would complete the pedestrian connection from Chestnut Street to Halls Corner.
-A high-visibility crosswalk with ADA-compliant curb ramps is desired across Chestnut Street at 15 Chestnut Street.
+A high-visibility crosswalk with pedestrian curb ramps is desired across Chestnut Street at 15 Chestnut Street.